History of DOS

 Despite a 19 month hiatus between March 2020 and October 2021 because of the Covid pandemic, DOS continues to stage main shows every October and fantastic pantomimes every January (Oh yes we do!) with Jonathan Wilby as MD and an extremely talented pool of people taking turns as Director or Choreographer, including Ashley Booker, Louise Selden, Kirstie Turnbull, Fiona Saunders, Sam Smedley, Mark Maltby and Gail Cobb, with new talent being encouraged and helped to step up into these roles all the time.

-DOS is currently in its 99th year and looking forward to celebrating its centenary in 2022 - party preparations are already under way!.
+DOS is currently in its 100th year and looking forward to celebrating its centenary later in 2022 - party preparations are already under way!.

 The history of the Society continues and we look forward to future generations reading this - and all the updates and additions that will follow - as they plan the party for the DOS's 150th anniversary!